-You might read the guidelines relating to biases, or probabilities, or motivation, and agree with them, but they won’t stick just because you read through them once.
-To make them stick, to make them instinctive, you need to regularly review them, you need to use them in real life, and you need to regular do quizzes and tests.
+You might have read the guidelines relating to biases, or probabilities, or motivation, and agreed with them, but they won’t stick just because you’ve passively read through them once.
+To make them stick you need to actively review them, and one good way of doing this is through the use of quizzes.

-- These quizzes and tests are not an ego trip.
+Note that these quizzes and tests are not an ego trip.
 Don’t take them simply to prove to yourself you don’t need to take them because you know it all already.
-Some of it you may well.
+Some of it you may.
 Some of it you won’t.
 It is not about how good you are.
 It’s about your willingness to be open to improvement and learning and improving your instincts for ‘doing the right thing’.

 The list of quizzes and tests available here at About Common Sense are as listed and shortcutted below.

 For many of the quizzes there are two versions.
 A version that appears at the end of the section covering a given topic.
 You can type in your answer and check whether or not you were right.
 And there is a version on a linked page which enables you to score yourself, if you have ActiveX enabled.
 This version also uses your ‘localstorage’ to hold a copy of your score and make it available the next time you access the quiz or on the quiz score summary page.
 To enable the scoring you will need DOM Storage enabled.